yycunc/MUNIn/README.md

 ## Installation

-1. Users can download the C++ executable program MUNIn to a chosen local folder "local_path" and it is ready to use.
+Users can download the C++ executable program [MUNIn](https://github.com/yycunc/MUNIn/blob/master/MUNIn) to a chosen local folder "local_path" and it is ready to use.

-2. Or users can download the source codes of MUNIn (three cpp files: MUNIn_main.cpp, MUNIn_head.h and MUNIn_toolbox.cpp) into a chosen local folder "local_path", and compile them following the command:
+Or users can download the [source codes of MUNIn](https://github.com/yycunc/MUNIn/tree/master/src) (three cpp files: MUNIn_main.cpp, MUNIn_head.h and MUNIn_toolbox.cpp) into a chosen local folder "local_path", and compile them using gsl following the command:

+g++ -Wall -O3 MUNIn_main.cpp -I /nas02/apps/gsl-1.15/include/gsl -lgsl -lgslcblas -lm -o MUNIn

+-I, the directory of gsl.

 ## Using MUNIn
 In this example, we use the TAD in chromosome 1 from 50875000 bp to 51725000 bp (denoted as "TAD_50875000_51725000") from two cell lines, GM12878 and IMR90, at 10 KB resolution (Rao et al. Nature, 2014).